sourcegraph/code-intel-extensions/README.md

    - `SRC_ENDPOINT` should be the URL of your instance.
    - `SRC_ACCESS_TOKEN` should contain an access token for your instance.
 2. Publish:
+   - All the template extensions: `yarn run publish`
    - Specific template extensions: `yarn run publish --languages=foo,bar`
-   - All the template extensions: `yarn run publish`
-   - Go: `yarn run publish:go`
-   - TypeScript: `yarn run publish:typescript`